The JAM ART · Panels · doors · carved surfaces

 Crafted from light wood, the material itself brings a warm and natural essence to the design.
 Wood holds significance in spiritual art, symbolizing the impermanent nature of life and the transient journey we all traverse.

-The figure's standing position is a timeless pose frequently portrayed in spiritual art.
+The figure's standing position is a longstanding pose frequently portrayed in spiritual art.
 It signifies stability, groundedness, and an openness to the world, symbolizing the willingness to engage with the complexities of existence.

-The Balinese Parvati Sculpture: A Masterpiece of Grace and Beauty
+The Balinese Parvati Sculpture: A work of Grace and Beauty

 • Ethnic: Balinese